Justice Thomas joins arguments remotely after hospital stay

 WASHINGTON (AP) — Justice Clarence Thomas participated in arguments at the Supreme Court via telephone rather than in person on Monday following a hospital stay of nearly a week.

-Chief Justice John Roberts said at the beginning of arguments that the 73-year-old Thomas would be “participating remotely this morning" but did not elaborate.
+Chief Justice John Roberts said at the beginning of arguments that the 73-year-old Thomas would be “participating remotely this morning," but did not say why.

 People are also reading…